 I have left this tired old phrase until last but it is still an important point.
 Many employers feel that aside from looking at the benefits an apprentice brings to the business they prefer to employ young people to contribute to the development of the next generation.
 Putting my parent’s head on now I have always been sceptical of this sort of statement.
 Isn’t it really a euphemism for “getting cheap labour”.
 However after spending more time around young people there is something really satisfying about watching them mature from a shy school leaver into an accomplished young person.
 It is almost as satisfying as watching your own teenager leave the nest – but a whole lot easier!

 Overall I have found my experiences with young apprentices very satisfying.
 If you are thinking about recruiting from this group I can highly recommend it.
-We very much hope that our apprentice stays with us once she finishes her training in the summer.
+To find out more about apprenticeships.

-Jo Dyson is director of apprenticeships at FI Southampton and would be happy to help with any questions you may have.
+Jo Dyson is director of apprenticeships at FI Southampton and Reading.
+If you have any questions Jo would be happy to help.
 Contact email@example.com.